ginop/reconchess-strangefish/README.md

 https://rbc.jhuapl.edu/ and https://rbc.jhuapl.edu/tournaments/26.

-Active development of successor bots is not public, although some updates have been made here for compatability.
+Active development of successor bots is not public, although some updates have been made here for compatibility.
 Feel free to ask questions or raise issues on this repo as needed.

 ## Disclaimer